oslabs-beta/trace-visualization/README.md

    <br/>
    <img  src="https://raw.githubusercontent.com/oslabs-beta/trace-visualization/dev/src/media/installation-step.png" width=90% >
 6. Copy and paste `tracing-client.js` into the client src folder where the package.json is located.
-7. Copy and paste `tracing-server.js` or `tracing-server.ts` into the server src folder where the package.json is location.
+7. Copy and paste `tracing-server.js` or `tracing-server.ts` into the server src folder where the package.json is located.
 8. When ‘Extension host’ window opens up, open terminal window.
 9. Within the server folder of developer's local workspace, run the following command in the terminal